University Star: 20th century

+The Star's notable alumni include former U.S. President Lyndon B. Johnson, who served as the newspaper's editor during the summers of 1928 and 1929, and expressed his ideas in his writings, which were heavily focused on politics.

+21st century

+During the 2010-11 academic year, the University Star celebrated its 100th anniversary.
+At the end of April 2010, the newspaper held a reunion, bringing together both Star staff and alumni from across the country.

+Also in 2010, the San Marcos City Council declared April 26 through May 1 as University Star Week in San Marcos.

 Distribution

 The Star has a daily distribution of 8,000 in the fall and spring semesters.
 It is produced on Tuesdays and distributed throughout the San Marcos and Round Rock campuses and San Marcos community.
 Content is produced twice during the summer, and has a distribution of 8,000 copies.
 The Star publishes special issues that complement its regular content throughout the year.

 Content

 The Star covers of local issues, controversies and events pertaining to the university, San Marcos, Hays County, and higher education.
 The newspaper is split into four sections: News, Life and Arts, Opinions and Sports.

 In November 2017, the paper apologized for running a controversial student op-ed, titled "Your DNA is an Abomination."